bluemountaincyber/letusin/README.md

 ## Prerequisites

-Clone this repository (with `git` or download as a `.zip`) to a Linux or macOS system/container/Cloud Shell with the following tools installed:
+Clone this repository (with `git` or download as a `.zip` and extract) to a Linux or macOS system/container/Cloud Shell with the following tools installed:

 ### Kubernetes